 Note: Each of the identified types of equity market participant had substantial purchases and sales.
 The gross value of their transactions was a very high multiple of their net purchases and sales.
-Stock exchange turnover in UK and Irish listed equities was £577,526m in 1994.
-(In 1994 the UK's gross domestic product at market price was about £670,000m.)
+Stock exchange turnover in UK and Irish listed equities was £577 526 million in 1994.
+(In 1994 the UK's gross domestic product at market prices was about £670 000 million.)

-Source: Financial Statistics (London: Office for National Statistics), June 1998 issue, Tables 8.2A and 6.3A.
+Source: Financial Statistics, June 1998, Tables 8.2A and 6.3A.

-2. The market in unquoted ordinary shares

-Net sellers of unquoted ordinary shares Amount sold, £m.
-Net buyers of unquoted ordinary shares Amount bought, £m.
-Remaining financial institutions 3430 Banks & building societies 1929 Public sector 726 Life assurance & pension funds 106 Personal sector 1890 Industrial & commercial cos.
-694 Overseas sector 3317 Sum of sales by net sellers 6046 Sum of purchases by net buyers 6046

-The sum of net sales and purchases was zero.

-Note: Again, each of the different types of market participant would have had substantial purchases and sales, although gross turnover would have been much smaller than with quoted equities.
-Transactions would have included successful business people selling out to corporate entities.

-Source: Financial Statistics, June 1998, Table 8.2B

-3. The market in UK company bonds and preference shares

-Net sellers of bonds & prefs.
-Amount sold, £m.
-Net buyers of bonds & prefs.
-Amount bought, £m.
-Remaining financial institutions 10378 Banks & building societies 2312 Industrial & commercial cos.
-Central government 7215 2276 Life assurance & pension funds Personal sector 1449 69 Sum of sales by net sellers 19869 Sum of purchases by net buyers 19869

-The sum of net sales and purchases was zero.

-Note: Again, each of the different types of market participant would have had substantial purchases and sales.
-Source: Financial Statistics, June 1998, Table 8.2C its money holdings) must fall.
-But the money balances of another type of agent must rise.
-In fact, it is possible to identify particular types of participant in asset markets, and to collect data on their purchases and sales.
-Table 3 on p.
-13 gives data on the markets in UK quoted ordinary shares, UK unquoted ordinary shares, and UK bonds and preference shares in 1994.
-The net value of purchases and sales in a particular market, and indeed of all asset purchases and sales in the economy as a whole, is zero.
-But the logically necessary equivalence of the value of purchases and sales does not mean that the prices of the assets bought and sold cannot change.
-In particular, prices change when all the agents participating in the numer- ous asset markets have excess or deficient money holdings.
-The arena of payments and to their re- placement and The closed circuit within which the transactions take place - becomes all the asset markets in the economy.
-(16) What about the two kinds of influence of asset prices on spending on goods and services?
-First, investment in new capital items occurs when the market value of economic values assets is above their replacement cost.
-If the value of an office building were $\pounds 10m$ . and it cost only $\pounds 5m$ . to purchase the land and build it, it is obviously profitable for an entrepreneur to organise the construction of the new office building.
+in a particular market, and indeed of all asset purchases and sales in economy as a whole, is zero.
+But the logically necessary ex post equivalence of the value of purchases and sales does not mean that the prices of the assets bought and sold cannot change.
+In particular, prices change when all the agents participating in the numerous asset markets have ex ante excess or deficient money holdings.
+The arena of payments - the closed circuit within which the rounds of transactions take place - becomes the entire economy.

+What about the two kinds of influence of asset prices on spending on goods and services?
+First, investment in new capital items occurs when the market value of assets is above their replacement cost.
+If the value of an office building were £10 million and it cost only £5 million to purchase the land and build it, it is obviously profitable for an entrepreneur to organize the construction of the new office building.
 On the other hand, if the value of a building is lower than the replacement cost, no investment takes place.
 Assets will continue to be bought and sold, and investments will be undertaken or suspended, until the market value of assets is brought into equivalence with their replacement value.
-(17) Secondly, consumption is affected by changing levels of wealth.
+Secondly, consumption is affected by changing levels of wealth.
 When asset price gains increase people's wealth, they are inclined to spend more out of income.

-(18) But it must be emphasized that asset markets are not separate from markets in goods and services Another way of stating the wider theme is to emphasize that, in the real world, markets in goods and services and markets in assets interact constantly.
-Keynes' two circulations - the "industrial circulation" and the "financial circulation" - are not separate.
-(19) If excess money in the financial sector causes asset price gains, agents of all kinds will be inclined to sell a portion of their assets and buy more goods and services (i.e., to spend a higher proportion of their incomes).
+Another way of stating the wider theme is to emphasize that, in the real world, markets in goods and services and markets in assets interact constantly.
+Keynes's two circulations - the 'industrial circulation' and the 'financial circulation' - are not separate.
+If excess money in the financial sector causes asset price gains, agents of all kinds will be inclined to sell a portion of their assets and buy more goods and services (that is, to spend a higher proportion of their incomes).
 On the other hand, if deficient money in the financial sector causes asset price falls, agents will spend a lower proportion of their incomes on goods and services.
 The adequacy of money balances relative to a desired level, the direction of pressures on asset prices and wealth-influenced changes in the propensity to spend out of income should be seen as an indissoluble whole.

-This account of the transmission mechanism has dispensed with "interest rates" Before reviewing the realism of our account of money's role in asset markets, a polemical note can be injected into the discussion.
-In none of the above has a reference been made to "interest rates".
-Agents have been adjusting their spending on goods and services, and their asset portfolios, in response to excess or deficient money, and the prices of goods, services and assets have been changing in order to bring agents back into "monetary equilibrium" (i.e., a condition where the demand to hold money balances equals the supply of such balances).
+Before reviewing the realism of our account of money's role in asset markets, a polemical note can be injected into the discussion.
+In none of the above has a reference been made to 'interest rates'.
+Agents have been adjusting their spending on goods and services, and their asset portfolios, in response to excess or deficient money, and the prices of goods, services and assets have been changing in order to bring agents back into 'monetary equilibrium' (that is, a condition where the demand to hold money balances equals the supply of such balances).
 The Bank of England's version of the transmission mechanism in its 1999 note to the Treasury Committee - like the innumerable other accounts in which interest rates do all the work - is far from being the only way of approaching the subject or a definitive statement of the matter.

-La china r

-The realism of the analytical sketch: what is the direction of causation?

-Kaldor criticized Friedman on the direction of causation, claiming that the quantity of money adjusted to the demand for it